posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 #### Handling multiple navigation results

 Since navigation loaders can run in parallel, they can return different navigation results as well.
-In this case, you can decide which result should be used by providing a `selectNavigationResult()` method to [DataLoaderPlugin](#data-loader-setup):
+In this case, you can decide which result should be used by providing a `selectNavigationResult()` method to [`DataLoaderPlugin`](#data-loader-setup):

 ```ts{3-6} twoslash
 import 'unplugin-vue-router/client'